SECURE 2.0 Delivers a Mixed Bag to the 403(b) Arena

 More than two years after passage of the SECURE 2.0 Act of 2022, advisers are beginning to see the effects of key provisions on their 403(b) clients.

 Several mandatory and optional provisions of the SECURE 2.0 Act of 2022 took effect this year, requiring administrative changes and adaptations for recordkeepers, plan sponsors and employees alike.
-While optional provisions such as the so-called super catch-up may be looked upon favorably, mandatory provisions such as the automatic enrollment and automatic contribution arrangements present nuanced challenges for the 403(b) industry.
+While some optional provisions such as the so-called super catch-up may be looked upon favorably in the 403(b) industry, some of the mandatory ones, such as the automatic enrollment and automatic contribution arrangements, present nuanced challenges.

-While there are nearly six months left until 2025 data are finalized, some financial advisers already have a sense of how SECURE 2.0—which built on the Setting Every Community Up for Retirement Enhancement Act of 2019—has affected their 403(b) clients so far this year—and what remains to be seen.
+Some financial advisers already have a sense of how SECURE 2.0—which built on the Setting Every Community Up for Retirement Enhancement Act of 2019—has affected their 403(b) clients so far this year, and what remains to be seen.

 Get more!
 Sign up for PLANSPONSOR newsletters.